DioxusLabs/dioxus/docs/guide/src/en/getting_started/web.md

 cd demo
 ```

-Add Dioxus and the web renderer as a dependencies (this will edit your `Cargo.toml`):
+Add Dioxus and the web renderer as dependencies (this will edit your `Cargo.toml`):

 ```bash
 cargo add dioxus